HenrikJoreteg/redux-bundler-worker/README.md

 // init our worker
 const worker = new Worker('/build/worker.js')
-// pass it to our store proxy
+// pass the worker into getStoreProxy to
+// get something that mimics the API of a
-const storeProxy = getStoreProxy(worker)
+// redux store created by redux-bundler const storeProxy = getStoreProxy(worker)

 // render our root component passing the proxy